247158/Projekt-DE/README.md

 Member List and their role:
-Oleinik Ruslan - Writing code and programming Nexys A7-50t Pavlov Ivan - Writing code and simulation it (Caesar_cipher.vhd and bin2seg.vhd)
+Oleinik Ruslan - was responsible for Caesar_cipher.vhd and top.vhd
+Pavlov Ivan - was responsible for editing bin2seg.vhd, driver_7seg and nexys a7-50t

 Project: Topic 5: Implementation of Basic Ciphers